JuliaTokyo/julia-doc-ja/manual/documentation.rst

-Julia enables package developers and users to document functions, types and other objects easily, either via the built-in documentation system in Julia 0.4 or the `Docile.jl <http://github.com/MichaelHatherly/Docile.jl>`_ package in Julia 0.3.
+Julia enables package developers and users to document functions, types and other objects easily, either via the built-in documentation system in Julia 0.4 or the `Docile.jl <https://github.com/MichaelHatherly/Docile.jl>`_ package in Julia 0.3.

+In 0.4:

 .. doctest::

-    VERSION < v"0.4-" && using Docile

-    @doc doc"Tells you if there are too foo items in the array." -> foo(xs::Array) = ...
+    "Tells you if there are too foo items in the array." foo(xs::Array) = ...

-Documentation is interpreted as `Markdown <http://en.wikipedia.org/wiki/Markdown>`_, so you can use indentation and code fences to delimit code examples from text.
+Documentation is interpreted as `Markdown <https://en.wikipedia.org/wiki/Markdown>`_, so you can use indentation and code fences to delimit code examples from text.

 .. doctest::

-    @doc doc"""
+    """
     The `@bar` macro will probably make your code 2x faster or something.
 Use it like this:

         @bar buy_drink_for("Jiahao")
-      """ ->
+    """
     macro bar(ex) ...

 Documentation is very free-form; there are no set formatting